Cocktails with cachaça: Quentão

 Quentão, which means "very hot" or "big hot one", is a hot Brazilian drink made of cachaça and spices.
 It is often served during the celebrations known as Festas Juninas.
 The sugar is first caramelized with spices (whole cloves, cinnamon sticks and ginger chunks) and citrus peels (orange and lime).
 This mixture is then boiled with water for 10 minutes.
 The cachaça is added and boiled for another 5 minutes.

-It is very common in southernmost parts of Brazil to use red wine instead of cachaça, the primary ingredient of Quentão, since this region is the largest wine producer in Brazil.

-As the name suggests, it's meant to be served hot – ideally to be served outside on social gatherings on cold nights, near a fireplace.
-The ginger also adds to the sensation of warmth in the drink.
-The gingery flavor should be very distinctive, high notes of cloves must be present also.
-Nutmeg is an optional ingredient, used in some recipes.

 Leite de onça

 Leite de onça (Jaguar milk) is a cold Brazilian drink made of cachaça and condensed milk.
-It is very sweet and has a very suave scent that evokes the homely atmosphere of a Festa Junina.
-It is not easy to replace the ingredients and achieve a similar result because its taste is very peculiar.

-It is usually served cold, in plain mugs, without garnish (though often cinnamon or chocolate powder is sprinkled over) so that it looks like milk at a first glance.

 Macunaíma

 The Macunaíma is a cocktail made with cachaça, sugar syrup, lime, and Fernet-Branca.
 It is shaken and served straight up in a "barriquinha", americano glass (a traditional Brazilian glass), or an old fashioned glass.

 Created by Arnaldo Hirai from Boca de Ouro bar in 2014, it is named after the famous novel Macunaíma by Mário de Andrade.

 Royce

 Royce is an American cocktail made with the Brazilian national spirit cachaça.
-This cocktail was named in honor of Royce Gracie, a great Brazilian jiu-jitsu fighter.
+It was named in honor of Royce Gracie, a Brazilian jiu-jitsu fighter.